-Recent legislation, the Clean Neighbourhoods and Environment Act 2005, will place full responsibility with your local authority for dealing with stray dogs and associated stray dog services.
+The Clean Neighbourhoods and Environment Act 2005, places full responsibility with your local authority for dealing with stray dogs and associated stray dog services.

-From Sunday, April 6 2008, Calderdale and Kirklees Council will have full responsibility for the catching and safe-keeping of stray dogs throughout the borough.
-As a result of this new national legislation the Local Authority will be taking over some of the responsibilities previously managed by the police.
+Calderdale and Kirklees Council have full responsibility for the catching and safe-keeping of stray dogs throughout the borough.

 We will be happy to take a report and scan the dog but are not allowed to take it into our kennels.

 If a dog is found during normal working hours, you need to contact the Dog Warden Service.
 A dog warden will then arrange with you to come and collect the dog.

 Flint Street, Huddersfield, HD1 6LG Northgate House, Halifax

 Fax: 01484 226490